Current Research Projects

 Very little documentation concerning many of the companies remains.
 In most cases information about what models were manufactured and when they were made is not available.

-Research for the book is ongoing, and involves interviewing people who worked for these companies, gathering information from collectors and delving into archives such as those in the Battye library.
+Research for the book is ongoing, and involves interviewing people who worked for these companies, gathering information from collectors and delving into archives such as those in the Battye library and Trove.

 Wirelesses and gramophones about which information is being sought include: